QUAN-Yuhui/bookmark-manager/README.md

-# Bookmark Manager Chrome Extension
+# Bookmark Manager Chrome/Edge Extension

-A simple Chrome extension to view, sort, and bulk-delete your bookmarks.
+A simple Chrome/Edge extension to view, sort, and bulk-delete your bookmarks.

 ## Why this extension?

-Chrome's built-in bookmark manager lacks a way to:
+Chrome/Edge's built-in bookmark manager lacks a way to:
 - View all bookmarks in the order they were added
 - Sort bookmarks chronologically or in reverse
 - Select multiple bookmarks for deletion at once